 My only regret is that I didn’t get caught on TV with the foam finger on one hand and wine in the other.
 I feel like that would be SO on brand.

 SUCH a cool little brewery right on the water.
 We went to celebrate Christopher’s birthday Monday night and it was the perfect little spot.
-Beer flights are usually my go-to at any brewery since I’m what Jamie lovingly (I think) calls “indecisive” and they had 4 or 5 different flights to choose from.
+Beer flights are usually my go-to at any brewery since I’m what Jamie lovingly (I think) calls “indecisive”.

 STROLL: ALONG THE HARBORFRONT